Power-to-weight ratio

 Power-to-weight ratio (PWR, also called specific power, or power-to-mass ratio) is a calculation commonly applied to engines and mobile power sources to enable the comparison of one unit or design to another.
-Power-to-weight ratio is a measurement of actual performance of any engine or power source.
-It is also used as a measurement of performance of a vehicle as a whole, with the engine's power output being divided by the weight (or mass) of the vehicle, to give a metric that is independent of the vehicle's size.
-Power-to-weight is often quoted by manufacturers at the peak value, but the actual value may vary in use and variations will affect performance.
+Power-to-weight ratio is a measurement of the actual performance of any engine or power source.
+It is also used as a measurement of the performance of a vehicle as a whole, with the engine's power output being divided by the weight (or mass) of the vehicle, to give a metric that is independent of the vehicle's size.
+Manufacturers often quote power-to-weight at its peak value, but the actual value may vary in use, and these variations can affect performance.

-The inverse of power-to-weight, weight-to-power ratio (power loading) is a calculation commonly applied to aircraft, cars, and vehicles in general, to enable the comparison of one vehicle's performance to another.
+The inverse of power-to-weight, the weight-to-power ratio (power loading), is a calculation commonly applied to aircraft, cars, and other vehicles to enable comparison of one vehicle's performance to another.
 Power-to-weight ratio is equal to thrust per unit mass multiplied by the velocity of any vehicle.

 Power-to-weight (specific power)

 The power-to-weight ratio (specific power) is defined as the power generated by the engine(s) divided by the mass.
-In this context, the term "weight" can be considered a misnomer, as it colloquially refers to mass.
+In this context, the term "weight" is a misnomer, as it colloquially refers to mass.
 In a zero-gravity (weightless) environment, the power-to-weight ratio would not be considered infinite.

 A typical turbocharged V8 diesel engine might have an engine power of 250 kW and a mass of 380 kg, giving it a power-to-weight ratio of 0.65 kW/kg (0.40 hp/lb).

 Examples of high power-to-weight ratios can often be found in turbines.
 This is because of their ability to operate at very high speeds.
 For example, the Space Shuttle's main engines used turbopumps (machines consisting of a pump driven by a turbine engine) to feed the propellants (liquid oxygen and liquid hydrogen) into the engine's combustion chamber.
 The original liquid hydrogen turbopump is similar in size to an automobile engine (weighing approximately 775 lb) and produces 72000 hp for a power-to-weight ratio of 153 kW/kg (93 hp/lb).

 Physical interpretation

-In classical mechanics, instantaneous power is the limiting value of the average work done per unit time as the time interval Δt approaches zero (i.e. the derivative with respect to time of the work done).
+In classical mechanics, instantaneous power is the limiting value of the average work done per unit time as the time interval Δt approaches zero (i.e., the derivative with respect to time of the work done).